bramsey/prioritizer/README.markdown

 # Prioritizer

 This tool helps you efficiently prioritize a list of items.
+It remembers all comparisons and uses logic to infer relationships between items you haven't directly compared, to save time and headache.

 ## How to use